 Though the barracks was not captured, it was completely destroyed.
 The Volunteers lost just one man killed, and Lennon was right next to him when he was hit.
-He late recalled, “Near daybreak, I descended into the street and, with a young man named Liam Scully (Glencar, Co.
-Kerry), stood watching the now almost consumed buildings.
+He later recalled, “Near daybreak, I descended into the street and, with a young man named Liam Scully (Glencar, County Kerry), stood watching the now almost-consumed buildings.
 Suddenly my companion dropped to the ground, shot through the throat.”

-After the attack one of the surviving RIC men, Sgt.
+After the attack, one of the surviving RIC men, Sgt.
 Tobias O’Sullivan, posted a list of members of the East Limerick Brigade that he believed were in the attack.
-O'Sullivan was killed for posting that list by the Volunteers on January 20, 1921, in Listowel, County Kerry.
+O'Sullivan was killed in Listowel, County Kerry, on Jan.
+20, 1921, by the Volunteers for posting that list.
 The publishing of the list caused them to go “on the run” as a group, remaining armed, in what would come to be the first “Flying Column” of the war.
 George Lennon did not immediately return to Waterford; he stayed with this first flying column.

 (Left: RIC Sgt.
 Tobias O’Sullivan)

 They marched north and crossed the Shannon River, intending to attack the RIC barracks at Sixmilebridge.
-While there, Lennon met Ernie O'Malley, from Volunteer headquarters, who trained unites around the island, and Seumas Robinson commander of the South Tipperary Brigade.
-Trouble with their explosives caused them to abort that effort and they re-crossed the Shannon and marched 30 miles south under arms in broad daylight.
+While there, Lennon met Ernie O'Malley, from Volunteer headquarters, who trained units around the island, and Seumas Robinson, commander of the South Tipperary Brigade.
+Trouble with their explosives caused them to abort that effort and they recrossed the Shannon and marched 30 miles south under arms in broad daylight.

 The march north and back had no tangible results regarding war effort, yet it was one of the most important marches of the war.
 As Donnchadh O'Hannigan, commander of the East Limerick Brigade, later said of the ability for that armed force to move through the countryside over a number of days without being detected, “It occurred to us that since we had successfully done so, there was no reason why a larger number of men, organized and equipped as a unit, could not do likewise.
 Thus was conceived the idea of an Active Service Unit.”
 The ASU came to be known as a Flying Column.

-In early September Lennon and his boyhood friend, Pat Keating, went to Dublin to show Michael Collins Keating’s ingenious idea for a “mud bomb” that would stick to the side of a building.
-It sounds much like a form of the “sticky bomb” that would later be used in WWII.
+In early September Lennon and his boyhood friend, Pat Keating, went to Dublin to show to Michael Collins an ingenious idea Keating had for a “mud bomb” that would stick to the side of a building.
+It sounds much like a form of the “sticky bomb” that would later be used in World War II.
 Collins, however, was apparently not impressed.